-The Tyre Temperature Monitoring System (TTMS) provides drivers with a real-time display of the temperature across the width of each tyre.
+This App can be used within the Tyre Temperature Monitoring System (TTMS) to provide drivers with a real-time display of the temperature across the width of each tyre.
 This provides drivers with an immediate insight into what is happening to their tyres on track; invaluable information when setting the optimum brake bias and tyre setup for a race.

 The responsive, colour display offers a visual representation via 64 individual heat maps, as well as live and maximum temperature values.